Nastel/tnt4j-servlet-filter/README.md

 TrackingFilter is an implementation of Java EE HTTP Servlet Filter.
 This servlet filter tracks the following:
 * End-user performance, behavior
-* HTTP request performance, errors
+* HTTP request performance, errors, exceptions
 * HTTP header, request parameters and attributes
 * JVM context such as CPU, memory, GC